4 Weeks of Fletcher

 Week 1:

 When we picked up Fletcher, he was just coming back from a foster home that didn’t work out.
 While he seemed happy to leave the rescue he seemed extremely unsure of his new surroundings.
 I made sure (Pittie Crew Member), Terra, was with me.
 Fletcher LOVES Terra and just having her here would make him feel a little more comfortable.
-I had all the dogs put 4wksfletcher_bl_2away when he got here but Penny and Elvis heard him and they barked to let him know he wasn’t the only dog in the house.
+I had all the dogs put away when he got here but Penny and Elvis heard him and they barked to let him know he wasn’t the only dog in the house.
 I’m pretty sure Wally was asleep so no howling from the old man.
 Terra and I took him for a walk around my park and we put him in his crate….his very heavy duty crate that he could not bust out of no matter how hard he tried.
 While I usually keep my fosters in their own room, I decided to keep Fletcher downstairs where the action was.
 I didn’t want to add to his anxiety by keeping him in a room where he was alone.
 However, he did cry every night and basically threw a fit every night during his first week here.

 Getting Fletcher into his crate was a task in itself.
 He did not want to go in there let alone even be in my house.
 He barely made any eye contact with me and for the first whole week, he was always slumped over.
 But you can’t expect every dog to just be thankful for taking them in.
 They don’t think like that.
 You have to let them adjust.
 I’ve said this before but we live in the age of the “diet pill”.
 We just want everything to work NOW…minimum work with maximum results.
 Dogs just don’t work that way.
 They will call you out on every inconsistency you have in your life.
 They don’t mean to.
 They just don’t know how to lie!